SyedTalhaShahab/BidDefenderLite/README.md

 # BidDefenderLite

-Generate your own key.
-My key is just an example.
+A key is included for the double authentication, but do not forget to generate your own.